Local-global principles for multinorm tori over semi-global fields

 \end{theorem}

 As a corollary, we obtain the following result$\colon$

 \begin{cor}[Theorem \ref{Sha_dvr_vanishes_for_multinorm_quadratic_general}] Let $K$ be a complete discretely valued field with residue field $\kappa$.
 Assume that $\kappa$ is algebraically closed.
 Let $F$ be function field of a curve over $K$.
+Let $\XX$ be a regular proper model of $F$ such the reduced special fibre $X$ is a union of regular curves with normal crossings.
 Let $L_0$ be a quadratic extension of $F$.
 For $i= 1, 2, \dots, m$, let $L_i$ be a Galois extension of $F$ of degree $n_i$ with Galois group $G_i$.
-Assume that for $i$, $1\leq i \leq m$, $4$ does not divide $n_i$ and there exists an index two subgroup $H_i$ of $G_i$.
+Assume that for $i$, $1\leq i \leq m$, $4$ does not divide $n_i$.
 Assume that $2$ and $n_i$ are not divisible by \text{char}$(\kappa)$.
-Let $\displaystyle L = \prod^{m}_{i=0} L_i.$ If the graph associated to $F$ is a tree then the local-global principle holds for the multinorm torus $T_{L/F}$ with respect to discrete valuations.
+Let $\displaystyle L = \prod^{m}_{i=0} L_i.$ If the graph associated to $\XX$ is a tree then the local-global principle holds for $T_{L/F}.$

 \end{cor}